A Unified Inference Framework for Multiple Imputation Using Martingales: A Martingale Representation of the MI Estimators of Causal Effects

 Based on (\ref{eq:decomp}), we can write

 where

-Based on the decomposition in (\ref{eq:martingale}), the first $n$ terms of $\xi_{n,k}$ contribute to the variability of $\hat{\tau}_{\mi}$ because of the unknown parameters, and the rest $nm$ terms of $\xi_{n,k}$ contribute to the variability of $\hat{\tau}_{\mi}$ because of the imputations given the parameter values, reflecting the sequential MI procedure.
+where $i=1,\ldots,n$ and $j =1,\ldots,m$.
+For the decomposition in (\ref{eq:martingale}), the first $n$ terms of $\xi_{n,k}$ contribute to the variability of $\hat{\tau}_{\mi}$ because of the unknown parameters, and the rest $nm$ terms of $\xi_{n,k}$ contribute to the variability of $\hat{\tau}_{\mi}$ because of the imputations given the parameter values, reflecting the sequential MI procedure.